Reed-CompBio/spras/docker-wrappers/Cytoscape/README.md

 # Cytoscape image

-A Docker image for [Cytoscape](https://cytoscape.org/) that is available on [DockerHub](https://hub.docker.com/repository/docker/reed-compbio/py4cytoscape).
+A Docker image for [Cytoscape](https://cytoscape.org/) that is available on the [GitHub Container Registry](https://github.com/orgs/Reed-CompBio/packages/container/package/py4cytoscape).
 It was originally derived from the [`docker-cytoscape-desktop/py4cytoscape`](https://github.com/cytoscape/docker-cytoscape-desktop/blob/173ab46b4b5e5c148113ad0c9960a6af3fc50432/py4cytoscape/Dockerfile) image.

 Thank you to Scooter Morris for help debugging problems running Cytoscape in Singularity.